MTSGJ/oarconv/README.md

 # OARConv
-* Convert OAR to Collada for Unity.
+* Convert OAR file of OpenSimulator to Collada files for Unity 2022.
 * Please use Unity 2022.3.16f1 LTS
 * There are some bugs in 2023.2.3f1